 This is a revision of a lecture I presented on 14 September 2015, to open an exhibit of my artwork at Franciscan University of Steubenville.

 I wish you a very happy feast.
 This is a special day dedicated to the Holy Cross, one of two in Christian tradition.
 The names of these feasts provide the name of this exhibit, Invention and Exaltation.
 The Invention of the Holy Cross, which is celebrated on May third, commemorates events that occurred in the year 326.

 St. Helen, the mother of the emperor Constantine, travelled to Jerusalem to seek the True Cross.
-One of the Jewish scholars of the city knew its location; this was a secret that had been passed down through his family since the time of the Passion.
-He revealed it to Helen after interrogation; there, three crosses were found.
-To distinguish the cross of Jesus Christ from the crosses of the two thieves, each was held over a corpse.
-The deceased came to life upon contact with the True Cross.
+There, she learned that it was buried beneath a temple dedicated to Venus; she ordered the temple razed, and oversaw the excavation of three crosses beneath it.
+To distinguish the cross of Jesus Christ from the crosses of the two thieves, each was held over a sickly woman near to death.
+She was cured upon contact with the True Cross.
 This Helen divided into three parts.
 One she sent to Rome and one to Constantinople.
 The third remained in Jerusalem.
-The man who revealed the location professed his faith; he later became a bishop and martyr, known as St. Quiriacus.